Use Native app JS SDK

 EcwidApp.init({

-app_id: "my-super-app", // use your application client_id
+app_id: "my-super-app", // App's client_id

-autoloadedflag: false, // disable automatic detection of ready state
+autoloadedflag: false, // Disable automatic detection of ready state

 autoheight: true